ChembWoley/BrainSludge/README.md

 2. Open your terminal or command prompt.

+4. Make sure the interpreter is in the same folder as your BrainSludge code

-3. Run the BrainSludge interpreter with your BrainSludge code as a command-line argument:
+5. Run the BrainSludge interpreter with your BrainSludge code as a command-line argument:

    ```sh
    therealbrainsludgerealtimeinterpreter your_code.bsl